nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Feature-add vendor

-Adds a vendor into a list to be tracked by the system.
+Adds a vendor into a list tracked by the system.

+### Feature-delete vendor

+Deletes a vendor into a list tracked by the system.

 ### Feature-list vendors